ruzickap/k8s-tf-eks-gitops/README.md

 * Put all `HelmRepository` objects to `flux-system` instead of "namespaces" to be able to share them
 * Check snapshots (cnpg/velero) + KMS keys (if they are being deleted)
+* pgadmin - autologin to db is not working
+* kubernetes-dashboard - auto login not working

 ---